ghuynh11/data-analysis-portfolio-project-bellabeat/README.md

 <img width="1119" alt="image" src="https://github.com/user-attachments/assets/5c1eea09-9ce7-4cb1-aeb6-8198e2b5e0bc">

 → This graph indicates again that the majority of the users are often not active.
 The average sedentary minutes are the highest among the other categories.
-This might suggest that some users have higher amount of sedentary behaviours, which are defined as time spent sitting or lying with low energy expenditure, while awake, in the context of occupational, educational, home,...
+This might suggest that some users exhibit higher level of sedentary behaviours, which are defined as time spent sitting or lying with low energy expenditure, while awake, in the context of occupational, educational, home,...
 (Source: [WHO](https://iris.who.int/bitstream/handle/10665/336656/9789240015128-eng.pdf?sequence=1))